Skip to main content

 Genetic testing for breast cancer

-If you are worried about a history of breast cancer in your family, talk to your GP.
-If your GP thinks you could have a changed gene, they can suggest you are offered testing The genetic test usually has 2 steps:
+If your GP thinks you could have a changed gene, they may suggest you are offered genetic testing.
+The genetic test usually has 2 steps:

+The genetics specialists can work out your risk of getting breast cancer, and may suggest extra screening.
 You might start having screening from a younger age.
 Some people decide to have surgery to reduce their risk.
 You can talk about all of the different options with a genetic counsellor.
+They will support you to make decisions that are right for you.

 What if I’m at high risk of developing breast cancer?